-Offenses has wreaked havoc in our world today.
+Offenses continue to wreck havoc in our world today.
 Jesus Christ warned us about offenses.
-As noted in Matthew 18:7, offenses are inevitable but make it your aim not to be cause of offenses.
+As noted in Matthew 18:7, offenses are inevitable.
+But, do not be the cause for offenses.
 The wounds inflicted by offenses can only be completely healed by the Lord.
-We must be very wise to overcome offenses.
-Our hearts must be saturated with love.
-According to 1st Corinthians 13:4-8, among the characteristics of love were; love bears all things, endures all things, suffers long, and love is not provoked.
-The ability to love, overcomes the hurt, pain, anger, unforgiveness, and bitterness which are byproducts of offenses.
-There was a blog on love, for more information, you may click here.
+However, we also have the responsibility to allow our hearts to be saturated with love as love bears all things, endures all things, suffers long, and love is not provoked according to 1st Corinthians 13:4-8.
+The ability to love cause you to overcome the hurt, pain, anger, unforgiveness, and bitterness which are byproducts of offenses.
+You may click here to read the blog on love.

-Until anyone decides to come to faith in Christ, that one’s offenses toward God are not forgiven Colossians 1:20-21.
-But thanks be to God for Jesus Christ who has reconciled us to God.
-Let us remember our Lord Jesus Christ died for our offenses toward God.
-Because love does not rejoice in iniquity, God demonstrated His own love toward us by sending His son to die, shed his blood, and resurrected from the dead, so our offenses could be forgiven if we believe, repent, confess our sins, and live in obedience to God.
+Please remember offenses toward God are not forgiven until a decision to come to faith in Christ, Colossians 1:20-21.
+That is because Jesus Christ reconciled us to God through death,our Lord Jesus Christ died for our offenses toward God.
+God is love and love does not rejoice in iniquity.
+Hence, God demonstrated His own love toward us by sending His son to die, shed his blood, and resurrected from the dead, so our offenses could be forgiven only if we believe, repent, confess our sins, and live in obedience to God.

-While Jesus walked the face of the earth, he demonstrated to us how we needed to live at peace with all men.
-When the temple tax collectors queried Peter about tax payment, Jesus Christ, advised Peter to pay their temple taxes so they would not offend the tax collectors (Matthew 17:24-27).
+Jesus demonstrated how men ought to live with each other without causing offense.
+For example when the temple tax collectors queried Peter about tax payment, Jesus Christ, advised Peter to pay taxes so they would not offend the tax collectors (Matthew 17:24-27).
 According to Mark 6:3, when Jesus' own countrymen were offended at Him because of His teaching, the wisdom given to Him, and the mighty works performed by His hands, Jesus politely excused Himself from among them.
-What a peaceful man!
+What a peaceful Man!
 He never imposed His will on anyone.
 When Jesus Christ sent His disciples out, He advised them to depart from a house that would not receive or hear them (Luke 9:5, Mark 6: 11).

-Nevertheless, although was aware His ministry offended the Pharisees and Sadducees, and they sought to kill Him because of envy, He focused on the will of the His Father and our Father in heaven.
+Nevertheless, although His ministry offended the Pharisees and Sadducees, and they sought to kill Him because of envy, He focused on the will of the His Father, our Father in heaven.
 He rode boldly into Jerusalem, boldly drove out those who had turned His Father’s house into a den of thieves rather than the house of prayer, and refuted them without fail though the religious were offended.

-David was a man after God’s on heart who boldly dealt with offense against the nation of Israel.
+David was a man after God’s own heart who boldly dealt with offense against the nation of Israel.
 He did not spare Goliath but destroyed and cut of his head.
 Yet, David spared Saul twice when he could have killed him.
 In 1st Samuel 25:2-39, David by the counsel of a wise woman, spared Nabal who refused to show kindness to David.
 However, Nabal later died for his foolishness.
 David was able to distinguish between an uncircumcised (unbeliever) versus a circumcised (believer) who caused an 0ffense.
-Christians ought to know how to deal with unbelievers bent on evil.
-At the same time, should know how to treat a fellow Christian who has caused an offense.
-There is a difference.
+He could differentiate between offense toward God and offense toward man.
+This calls for wisdom, As a christian, you ought to discern how to accurately respond to offenses among fellow christians.
 Paul also wrote about this in 1st Corinthians 6:1-9.
 Here are additional passages Matthew 18:15-17 and Colossians 3:13.